GM-Consult-IOT/QMC6310_Unified/README.md

 This library is open-source under the [BSD 3-Clause license](https://github.com/GM-Consult-IOT/QMC6310_Unified/blob/master/LICENSE) and redistribution and use in source and binary forms, with or without modification, are permitted, provided that the license conditions are met.

-The original HMC5883 driver was written by Kevin Townsend for Adafruit Industries with some heading example from [Love Electronics](loveelectronics.co.uk).
+The original HMC5883 driver was written by Kevin Townsend for Adafruit Industries.
 The Adafruit library is open-source under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html). *Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!*

-The calibration methods are from the [QMC5883L Compass Arduino Library by MPrograms](https://github.com/mprograms/QMC5883LCompass/), based on the work of [Claus Näveke - TheNitek](https://github.com/TheNitek) and is open-source under the [GPL-3.0 license](https://github.com/mprograms/QMC5883LCompass/blob/master/LICENSE).

 (*[back to top](#)*)